 The number of TV signal distribution service subscribers grew by 4.1% and 89% of households are customers of this service

-In 1Q2020, about 89% of households had the subscription television (STV) signal distribution service, 3 p.p. more than in the same quarter last year.
+In the first half of 2020 (1S2020), around 89.3% of households had the subscription television (TVS) signal distribution service, 3.3 p.p. more than in the same period of the previous year.

-The number of subscribers to the subscription TV signal distribution service reached 4.1 million, 160 thousand more (+4.1%) than in the same quarter last year.
-This is the largest annual growth in absolute terms recorded since 2016.
-This figure is, however, within the variation range resulting from the historical trend for this indicator.
+The number of subscribers to the subscription TV signal distribution service reached 4.15 million, 165 thousand more (+4.1%) than in the same period of the previous year.
+This is the largest annual growth in absolute and relative terms recorded since 2016.

 Shares per provider

-Vodafone and MEO were the providers that, in net terms, had the largest number of subscribers compared to the same quarter last year, with their shares increasing by 1.0 p.p. and 0.3 p.p. respectively.
-On the other hand, there was a decrease in the shares of the NOS Group (-0.9 p.p.) and NOWO (-0.3 p.p.).
+Vodafone and MEO were the providers that, in net terms, captured most subscribers in relation to the same period of the previous year, with their shares having increased by 0.9 p.p. and 0.3 p.p., respectively.
+On the other hand, a reduction occurred in the shares of the NOS Group (0.9 p.p.) and NOWO (0.3 p.p.).

-The concentration level, as measured by the Herfindahl-Hirschman index, although high, decreased slightly compared to the same quarter last year.
-The current decreasing concentration trend began in 2013 with the launch of Vodafone's triple play deal supported on FTTH.
-Since the start of 2018, the concentration level has only decreased slightly.
+The concentration level in terms of traffic, measured by the Herfindahl-Hirschman index, although high, fell slightly in relation to the previous year.
+The current trend of decreasing concentration trend began in 2013, with the launch of Vodafone's triple play deal supported on FTTH.
+Since the start of 2018, the concentration level has shown insignificant reductions.